techtycho/athkar-web/README.md

 ## Technical Information

-AthkarWeb uses a bunch of technologies to deliver its unique user experience.
+Athkar Web uses a bunch of technologies to deliver its unique user experience.

 ### Technologies Used